Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 pacman -Syu nvidia nvidia-utils opencl-nvidia

-Now that we have the proper drivers the AUR is going to come in again to help us out.
+Now that we have the proper drivers, the AUR will return to help us.
 Just run the command below to install resolve.
-As a reminder if you paid for the full version you’ll want the -studio package.
-For the free version, install 2 davinci-resolve and for the Studio version, install davinci-resolve-studio.
+As a reminder, if you paid for the full version, you’ll want the -studio package.
+For the free version, install davinci-resolve; for the Studio version, install davinci-resolve-studio.

 yay -S davinci-resolve

-And that it!
+And that’s it!
 You have it installed.
-If you’re running a AMD card their are a few more things to do as this will require the progl script to run.
+If you’re running an AMD card, there are a few more things to do, as this will require the progl script to run.

-To launch DaVinci Resolve with the AMD pro drivers you will need to run this in termial.
+To launch DaVinci Resolve with the AMD pro drivers, you must run this in the terminal.

 progl /opt/resolve/bin/resolve